Are you interested in education?

 Currently we are looking for people to volunteer as humanist SACRE reps in the local authorities listed below.
 We aim to keep this information up to date.
 However, if you are aware of new information, please let us know.

-If we are looking for a SACRE rep in your area (or in an area nearby), then please get in touch on email@example.com.
+If we are looking for a SACRE rep in your area (or in an area nearby), then please get in touch with us on email@example.com.
+Please contact us before contacting the SACRE as sometimes places will have been recently filled and this list will not have been updated.

 |Barking and Dagenham|